A winemaker will be sentenced in the college admissions scam. Prosecutors want the harshest punishment yet

-(CNN)A Napa Valley vineyard owner who admitted to abusing both pillars of the national college admissions scam -- paying to boost his daughter's test scores and to have her admitted as a false athletics recruit -- is expected to learn his sentence Friday.
+(CNN)A former Napa Valley vineyard owner who admitted to abusing both pillars of the national college admissions scam -- paying to boost his daughter's test scores and to have her admitted as a false athletics recruit -- is expected to learn his sentence Friday.

 Agustin Huneeus will be the fifth parent sentenced in the scam when he goes before a judge in federal court in Boston.